-As set out in section 3.8, managers will ensure staff are aware of the existence of this policy.
+Managers will ensure staff are aware of the existence of this policy.
 The CFS will also raise awareness of the policy, wherever possible.

-It is important that staff are aware of the policy and understand it and it is available via the ICB website: https://northeastnorthcumbria.nhs.uk/about-us/who-we-are/
+It is important that staff are aware of the policy and understand it and it is available via the ICB website: Corporate policies | North East and North Cumbria NHS (northeastnorthcumbria.nhs.uk)